TheThingsNetwork/docs/doc/content/network/security/_index.md

 ## User Accounts

 Users need an account to use The Things Network.
-On the public community network, user accounts are stored in the [account server](https://account.thethingsnetwork.org).
+On the The Things Stack Sandbox, user accounts are stored in the [account server](https://account.thethingsnetwork.org).
 These accounts are identified by a username or e-mail address and protected by a password.
 In private networking setups, users may implement their own means of authentication and authorization.

 ## Applications